moritz-konarski/explore_programming/rust/notes/02_understanding_ownership.md

         makes_copy(x);                      // x is Copy and is thus
                                             // still valid
     }   // x and then s go out of scope
-        // nothing special happes to s because it is already invalid
+        // nothing special happens to s because it is already invalid

     fn takes_ownership(s: String) {         // s comes into scope
         println!("{}", s);